 - Final Thoughts

-Most of us are more familiar with the potty chair than with the potty seat or potty insert.
+Most of us are more familiar with the potty chair than with the toilet seat or insert.
 It’s that little training potty that sits on the floor and comes in 2 forms: a single-piece potty thats low to the ground and a bigger 2-piece chair, that also has a removable pot.

-Probably the biggest advantage of using a potty chair is that they’re very portable.
+Probably the biggest advantage of using a chair is that they’re very portable.
 They’re so lightweight that even your child can move’em around.

 Potty chairs allow your child’s feet to reach the floor, encouraging a more natural position.